pedronahum/dm-control-rl/README.md

 In the next few days, I will write a setup.py.
 Currently I am just testing the code from the PyCharm terminal.

-To visualize the domains and task, please have a look at quick_start.py
+To visualize the domains and tasks, please have a look at quick_start.py

 <img src="img/quickstart.gif" alt="random hopper-hop" width="267" height="200"/>